Areas of Expertise

 Boston University, Ph.D.
 (Philosophy).
 May 1988.

 Buchwalter’s main research interests are in social, political, and legal philosophy, with special emphasis on the work and perspective of G.W.F.
 Hegel.
-He recently published with Routledge the book Dialectics, Politics, and the Contemporary Value of Hegelian Philosophy.
-In spring 2012, his edited collection Hegel and Global Justice will be published with Springer.
+His books include Dialectics, Politics, and the Contemporary Value of Hegelian Philosophy (Routledge 2011) the following edited collections: Culture and Democracy: Social and Ethical Issues in Public Support for the Arts and Humanities (Westview 1992), Hegel and Global Justice (Springer 2012), and Hegel and Capitalism (SUNY Press 2015).

 Fulbright Fellowship, University of Heidelberg, 1977-79.